meegpipe/meegpipe/+meegpipe/+node/+bad_epochs/+criterion/README.md

 In this document we will refer to this package as the `criterion` package instead of its fully qualified name `meegpipe.node.bad_epochs.criterion`.

-The `criterion` package contains MATLAB classes implementing various bad epochs rejection criteria.
+The `criterion` package contains MATLAB classes implementing various epoch rejection criteria.
 All such criteria implement the [criterion interface][crit-ifc], which must also be implemented by any user-defined criteria.

 [crit-ifc]: ./criterion.md